Indiana Other Deductions

 Law Enforcement Reward Deduction

-If you reported an amount you received as a reward as “other income” on line 21 of your federal Form 1040, you may be eligible for this deduction.
+This deduction is no longer available effective tax year 2016.
+You may still claim the deduction if you are filing a prior year return.
+If you reported an amount you received as a reward as “other income” on line 21 of your Federal Form 1040, you may be eligible for this deduction.
 If you received a reward for providing information to a law enforcement official or agency; if the information assisted in the arrest, indictment or the filing of charges against a person; and, if you are not compensated for investigating crimes, the person convicted of the crime or the victim of the crime; then you can deduct the lesser of the amount received or $1,000.

 Note: You are not eligible to claim this deduction if you also claimed a medical savings account deduction on federal Form 1040.